-- risks of estimating the relevant demand of individual existing, identifiable and potential future customers are best managed by those customers; - planning risks arising from responding to estimates of demand, are best managed by GAWB, as the owner and manager of infrastructure; - infrastructure risks of investments to meet estimated demand are GAWB's responsibility (consistent with its mandated responsibilities); - risks of hydrological changes are not manageable by any party as they are essentially unpredictable.
+- risks of estimating the relevant demand of individual existing, identifiable and potential future customers are best managed by those customers; - planning risks arising from responding to estimates of demand are best managed by GAWB, as the owner and manager of infrastructure; - infrastructure risks of investments to meet estimated demand are GAWB's responsibility; - risks of hydrological changes are not manageable by any party as they are essentially unpredictable.
 However, it is reasonable that the cost of any changes be passed through to customers;

-- drought risks, while difficult to predict, would be best allocated to GAWB as it is in the best position to manage overall supply options and any relevant restrictions; and - water quality risk is best managed by GAWB.
+- drought risks, while difficult to predict, would be best allocated to GAWB as it is in the best position to manage overall supply options and any relevant restrictions; - water quality risk is best managed by GAWB; and - financial risks are best managed by GAWB as it is best placed to define contractual arrangements, manage debt, cash reserves and payments arrangements.